 Iridion II Soundtrack, Manfred Linzner, 2003

-Still, the Iridion II soundtrack warrants revisiting in its original form (not least because the arrange album doesn’t include all of its material).
+Still, the Iridion II soundtrack warrants revisiting in its original form – not least because the arrange album doesn’t include all of its material.
 Like its predecessor, much of Iridion II is a love letter to 80s synth pop and game soundtracks of the era.
-Yes, this is music that you could drop into any of the Amiga Turrican games and it would fit perfectly.
+Yes, this is music that you could drop into any Amiga Turrican game, and it would fit perfectly.
 Of course, when Chris Hülsbeck wrote those classic soundtracks, he was channelling contemporary mainstream music.
 A work like Iridion II is conceptually a bit more complicated – it’s the kind of lovingly crafted homage that also updates its stylistic inspirations, connecting it with more modern influences.

 But there’s also the Iridion II soundtrack’s other half, which is more adventurous and less hook-laden.
-“Silicis Corridor – Crystal Symphony” moves the focus from audacious space flights to mood-building, as various tinkling melody fragments surround a heavy synth groove, while cymbal crashes provide some dramatic interjections just at the right moments.
+“Silicis Corridor – Crystal Symphony” moves the focus from audacious space flights to mood-building, as various tinkling melody fragments surround a heavy synth groove.
+Meanwhile, cymbal crashes provide some dramatic interjections just at the right moments.
 The cue organically adds a sense of mystery and hushed awe to the soundtrack’s energetic palette.
 Final level cue “Dockbay II – Pure Conscience” twists that sentiment into something much eerier, with a harsh, ticking synth effect that dominates the track.
-Opening up an uncanny, cavernous space, the constant pulse witnesses an unlikely stand off between a robotic lead and tentatively emerging, sustained notes that are almost drone-like – yet strikingly emotional and expressive.
+Opening up an uncanny, cavernous space, the constant pulse witnesses an unlikely standoff between a robotic lead and tentatively emerging, almost drone-like notes – yet the music is strikingly emotional and expressive.
 It’s an astounding example of the kind of musical subtlety and warmth the GBA was capable of in the right hands.

 Elsewhere, Linzner effortlessly dabbles in more contemporary electronic music genres that point at his later Nanostray scores.
 “Dockbay I – Citizen Discharged”’s trance melody, with its majestic feel and broad, synthwave-like chordal backing, gives the track an unexpectedly grand feel, as always bolstered by a lively bass presence.
 The smoothness of “Zansetsu Clough – Cold Play”’s neo-disco allusions gets a modern makeover through the seductive urban cool and elastic bass of “Tenshi Plains – In My World”.